 Ceiling Fans: The Wind Effect

 If you use air conditioning, a ceiling fan will allow you to raise the thermostat setting about 4°F with no reduction in comfort.

 U.S. Department of Energy

 Ceiling fans can significantly reduce the need for air conditioning.
-During our hot southern California summers, using a ceiling fan along with a highly-efficient air conditioner can save you big in energy costs.
+During our hot southern California summers, using a ceiling fan along with a highly efficient air conditioner can save you big in energy costs.
 According to the U.S. Department of Energy, if you use ceiling fans you can increase your thermostat setting by four degrees without any change in comfort.
-In fact, if the outdoor temperature isn’t too hot, you could turn off your A/C completely and rely only on the fans.
+If the outdoor temperature isn’t too hot, you could turn off your A/C completely and rely only on the fans.

 Here’s one important point to remember: ceiling fans cool people, not rooms!
 While you will feel the cooling effect of a ceiling fan while you are sitting in a room, the room will not get colder if you leave a fan on.
 So, be sure to turn off ceiling fans anytime you leave the room.
 Otherwise, you’re just wasting energy!

 Your HVAC Experts in Riverside, CA